 It’s worth setting aside a quiet space for your pets to escape the noise, where they are unlikely to be disturbed by your guests.
 Make it comfortable by stocking it with food, drink, bedding and their favourite toys.

 It may also be a good idea to let your pets meet any guests at their own pace, rather than risking overwhelming them by introducing a host of different visitors all in one go.

 If you have small pets in the house, like hamsters, then remember that they can be very sensitive to high frequency sounds that people don’t hear.
-So, if you’re having a party, you should consider moving their cage somewhere quiet, where they are unlikely to be disturbed.
+So, if you’re having a noisy gathering, then consider moving their cage somewhere quiet, where they are unlikely to be disturbed.

 Stick to the usual routine

 It’s a good idea to try to keep your pets’ daily routine as close to normal as possible.
 If your dog is used to a long walk first thing in the morning, try to maintain that, if you can.
 The less things change, the less likely they are to feel stressed by the Christmas experience.